zeroN1/edgy/README.md

 - Run `npm i` to install all dependencies
 - Run `npm run build` to build the project
 - Rum `npm run start` to start the project
+- Create directories /data and /db in the root directory before running the code

 Logs are found under `~/.pm2/logs/`